-Prerequisite: one full unit of philosophy or permission of the instructor
+Prerequisite: one full unit of philosophy

 An analysis of the concept of religious faith, with special reference to the relation between faith and belief.
 What form(s) does faith take?
 Does religious practice entail faith?
 How is faith different from hope and love?
 Could someone who believes no religious claim be a person of religious faith?
 (Also listed as RELS 3351)